-LunarG updates the GPU-Assisted Validation white paper to reflect new validation available for situations when the VK_EXT_descriptor_indexing extension is enabled.
-LunarG originally released GPU-Assisted validation with the Vulkan 18.104.22.168 SDK.
+LunarG updates the GPU-Assisted Validation white paper to reflect new validation for buffer accesses beyond the declared size of the buffer.
+This paper discusses several types of GPU-assisted validation that have been implemented in the validation layer.
+LunarG originally released GPU-assisted validation with the Vulkan 220.127.116.11 SDK.
 Read on for more information about this new validation and its description in the updated LunarG GPU-Assisted Validation white paper.

 The Vulkan validation layers perform a variety of API usage checks during application execution.
 These checks verify that the application is using the API correctly by performing stateless parameter checking, object lifetime tracking, object state validation, and various other checks.
 The layers 1) perform these checks on the CPU as the Vulkan application executes and 2) provide valuable information about Vulkan API usage to the developer.